FISH Probes - Fluorescence In Situ Hybridization Probes

 Empire Genomics will work with you to design custom FISH probe panel(s) for simultaneous coverage of larger regions of interest, which may require the design a probe panel for full coverage of specific diseases.
 All Empire Genomics FISH probes are directly labeled using standard Nick Translation protocols and are provided with hybridization buffer solution.

 Empire Genomics manufactures locus-specific probes that are ideal for the rapid identification of a range of chromosomal aberrations across the genome.
 Specific to regions of interest in oncology and constitutional syndromes, our catalog probes are designed for the purpose of detecting and defining various rearrangements, deletions and trisomies frequently observed in these areas.
+Browse our catalog of gene FISH probes.

 Standard controls are typically utilized in cytogenetic laboratory testing, including FISH studies.
 For metaphase FISH, it is recommended that FISH tests include control probes to tag the chromosome(s) of interest.